Are you looking for information about offers, devices or your account?

 Managing our supply chain

-We expect our suppliers and business partners to comply with our code of ethical purchasing.
-It stipulates the social, ethical and environmental standards that we expect, including in areas such as child and forced labour, health and safety, working hours, discrimination and disciplinary processes.
+Suppliers and business partners are required to comply with the code of ethical purchasing, which sets out social, ethical and environmental standards across areas such as labour practices, health and safety, working conditions and responsible sourcing.

 Visit black economic empowerment